brandon-m-wang/cs198-75/src/web-hw/hw6.md

 skeleton: https://github.com/brandon-m-wang/cubstart-hw1-skeleton.git
 sections:
   - type: phs
-    partheader: "Part 1: Setting Up the Server"
+    partheader: "Part 1: Setting Up our Parts"
   - type: ps
-    paragraph: We'll first be tackling the task of setting up our Node.js server.
+    paragraph: We'll first take care of the task of installing all our required dependencies.
 Open a terminal and navigate to the `server` folder.
-Run `npm i` to install all the required dependencies.
+Run `npm i` to install the Node modules we need.
+Then, do the same for the `client` folder.
   - type: phs
     partheader: "Part 2: Creating Our Endpoints"
   - type: ps